Flora MacKenzie: Ninette Gowns

 Ninette Gowns was a New Zealand clothing retailer that operated between the early 1920s and 1958, and was located on the corner of Vulcan Lane and Queen Street in Auckland.
 Along with Trilby Yates and Bobby Angus, it is considered one of the founders of fashion design in New Zealand.
-It was started by MacKenzie in the 1920s and specialized in wedding and evening garments.
-By the late 1930s there were around eight staff, including embroiders, steamers, cutters, sewers and an accountant.
-All of the garments were made onsite in an adjacent to the main salon.
+It was started by MacKenzie in the 1920s and specialised in wedding and evening garments.
+By the late 1930s there were around eight staff, including embroiderers, steamers, cutters, sewers and an accountant.
+All of the garments were made onsite in an adjunct to the main salon.
 Bruce Papas completed a five-year apprenticeship at Ninette Gowns under the tutorship of Mackenzie.
 Mackenzie was "invested with a unique creative sensibility that filtered through every aspect of the enterprise" and the reputation of Ninette Gowns attracted affluent clientele from all over New Zealand.

 Mackenzie was insistent on using high quality fabrics and would post swatches of fabric and her designs to clients for approval.
 The finished garment would also be sent by post, often with the original design sketch included.
 Mackenzie closed Ninette Gowns around 1958.